marmarbar003/real_neutral_news/README.md

 This issue has been addressed using python for all of the steps (preprocessing, EDA, model trainin/ testsing and UI integration).

 ## Datasets
 For the real news aspect of this project the following dataset was used this [LINK](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets/data).
-A quick summary of the data is that there are 2 seperate datasets one contaitning real news (indicated do the source of the article being Reuters) and a fake dataset which was flagged unreliable by Politifact (fact checking org).
+A quick summary of the data is that there are 2 seperate datasets one contaitning real news (indicated by the source of the article being Reuters) and a fake dataset which was flagged unreliable by Politifact (fact checking org).
 Both dataset contains similar amount of observations and have the same features.